 1. Take the puppy outdoors to eliminate 6-8 times a day.

 The most important times are upon awakening, 15 minutes after meals, and after play sessions.
-It is best to have your puppy on a leash and take him to the same location so that he can sniff previous odors.
+It is best to have your puppy on a leash and take them to the same location so they can sniff previous odors.
 It may take 15-20 minutes of sniffing; avoid playing so the puppy stays focused on the task at hand.

 2. Choose a simple phrase

-Use a phrase such as go potty, or potty time, and repeat it to exhaustion, before and especially during defecation/urination.
+Use a phrase such as go potty, or potty time, and repeat it continually, before and especially during defecation/urination.

 3. Reward your puppy

-Immediately after getting the job done (within 15 seconds), offer praise, food treats or playtime.
-(This means you must be with your puppy while she eliminates, so you can praise before she engages in another activity.)
+Immediately after getting the job done—within seconds— offer praise, food, treats, or playtime.
+Stay with your puppy while they eliminate so you can reward before they engage in another activity.

 4. Supervise your puppy indoors

-Watch your puppy like a hawk or use a leash or bells on the collar.
-Whenever you can’t watch the puppy, he should be placed in a puppy-proof area, like a crate, a large box, or a small bathroom (without rugs.)
+Watch your puppy like a hawk, or use a leash or bells on the collar.
+Whenever you can’t watch the puppy, they should be placed in a puppy-proof area, like a crate, a large box, or a small bathroom (without rugs).

 5. Provide indoor elimination areas if needed

 An 8–12 week old puppy usually can go 2–4 hours without needing to eliminate.
-For longer periods, use paper or housebreaking pads, place them inside a crate or a confinement area.
-Make sure the puppy has space for a rest/restaurant area away from the wastes.
+For longer periods, use paper or housebreaking pads placed inside a crate or a confined area.
 Upon getting home, immediately take the puppy outdoors.
-You may wish to take a sheet of soiled paper to the outdoor bathroom to reinforce the message.
-By 7–9 months old, usually puppies can go 8–10 hours without soiling.
+You can take a sheet of soiled paper to the outdoor bathroom to reinforce the message.
+By 7–9 months old, puppies can usually go 8–10 hours without soiling.

-6. Teach your puppy to signal when she has to go.
+6. Teach your puppy to signal when they have to go.

 You can hang a bell onto the doorknob and teach the puppy to nudge it, then you open the door.
 You can also cue the dog with a key phrase, like “need to go out?”
-The puppy’s reaction will indicate whether he needs to eliminate.
+The puppy’s reaction will indicate whether they need to eliminate.
 Many will learn to bark as a signal.

 7. Properly feed and water your puppy.

 A full stomach stimulates the colon to contract within 10–30 minutes—a good time to take your puppy out!
 But pets need access to water at all times.
-If you’re concerned that thirst and/or urination is excessive, please bring that up with your veterinarian.
+Talk to your veterinarian if you’re concerned that thirst and/or urination is excessive.

 Mistakes are best prevented by constant vigilance.
-The only time that reprimanding works is when the puppy is sniffing and assuming position; try stomping your feet or saying NO out loud, grab the puppy and run outside!
-If you find a puddle or a pile in the house, clean it up really well with a product specific for that use, which will degrade the odor (don’t use bleach.)
-Scolding your puppy after the fact will only confuse and intimidate her.
+The only time that reprimanding works is when the puppy is sniffing and assuming position; try stomping your feet or saying NO loudly, grab the puppy and run outside!
+If you find a puddle or a pile in the house, clean it up well with a product specifically for that use, which will degrade the odor.
+(Don’t use bleach.)
+Scolding your puppy after the fact will only confuse and intimidate them, often making matters worse.

 9. Develop versatility.

-Once the puppy reaches 4–6 months of age (most are housebroken by this age), you can introduce him to different surfaces and locations.
-For example, dogs who usually eliminate in the yard should now learn to do it during a walk; or off leash; or on soil rather than grass.
+Once the puppy reaches 4–6 months of age (most are housebroken by this age), you can introduce them to different surfaces and locations.
+For example, dogs who usually eliminate in the yard should now learn to do it during a walk, or off-leash, or on soil rather than grass.
 Use your key phrase and then praise to tell the puppy it’s okay.

 10. Discuss problems with your veterinarian.

-If you’re having problems that are not responding to these techniques, there may be physical or emotional causes, so check with your vet.
+If you’re having problems that are not responding to these techniques, there may be physical or emotional causes that together you can identify.